Rafael-Kauati/sio-project/delivery1/README.md

 ```
 <hr>

-To create a new session in that organization :
+To create a new session in that organization (this command assumes that the credentials are stored as a json content) :
 ```bash

 bash rep_create_session "Org4"  "anon3"  "password"   "credentials" "session_file"